emdash/brainbox/design.md

-# Design Notes
+# Designed

 GtdGraph is written in shell.

-I'm officially targeting bash, since it's the most popular shell by a mile, but I would accept a PR to supporting another if it's not too complex.
+I'm officially targeting bash, since it's the most popular shell by a mile, but I would accept PRs supporting others shells.

 ## Coding Style

-This project is in early days, and so I have minimal style guidlines.
+This project is in early days, and so I have minimal style guidelines.
 This is some rough notes, to be expanded on later.

 - when in doubt, make it match the surrounding code
   - or whatever code you're drawing inspiration from